The Science Behind AJN003

 • Primary objectives: Safety, tolerability

-• Secondary objectives: Early efficacy signals in glucose, hormonal biomarkers, and weight.
+• Secondary objectives: Glycemic efficacy signals, metabolic biomarkers, and weight.

 By using this site, you acknowledge that all intellectual property rights in the website content, including but not limited to patents and trademarks, belong to AltrixBio.
 You agree not to use, reproduce, or distribute any material from this site without express authorization.
 AltrixBio will actively enforce its intellectual property rights to the fullest extent of the law.